AhmadHammad21/Skin-Permeation/validation/README.md

   * The results where 56 compounds.
   * LogKp were converted from cm/s to cm/h.
   * Common references with our training datasets were excluded.
+  * Records with missing acceptor temperature were excluded.
   * Do two trials with ionizable compounds excluded in one of the trials.